KuwarGauravSingh/Bluestock-Fintech-IPO/README.md

-# Bluestock-Fintech-IPO
+Bluestock-Fintech-IPO
 Project Overview
 The Bluestock Fintech IPO Web Page aims to provide a seamless and informative platform for investors interested in Bluestock Fintech's IPO.
 The platform is built to handle high traffic and provide real-time updates to ensure investors have the most accurate and up-to-date information.

 Technologies Used
 Frontend

-Framework:Bootstrap 5 (via CDN link)
+Framework: Bootstrap 5 (via CDN link)

-Styling: CSS, SCSS,
+Styling: CSS, SCSS
 Technologies: HTML, plain JavaScript
 Build Tools
 Package Manager: npm
 Bundler: Webpack